andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

+### Quick Start
+Folder [Data](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/tree/master/Data) contains files involved with data import and preparation.
+[Derive_dsL_from_Extract.md](https://github.com/andkov/Longitudinal_Models_of_Religiosity_NLSY97/blob/master/Data/Derive_dsL_from_Extract.md) narrates every step in data preparation, from accessing [NLS Investigator](https://www.nlsinfo.org/investigator/pages/login.jsp) to arriving at the **dsL** dataset.
+[Metrics.md](./Models/Descriptives/Metricx.md) explains how raw values of selected variables are labeled, focusing the on the metrics of time and church attendance.
+[Databox.md](./Models/Descriptives/Databox.md)  produces the graphs and statistics for all selected variables that are assebled in the interactive [databox](http://statcanvas.net/thesis/databox/index.html).

 Graphical Methods for Evaluating Longitudinal Models: Application to NLSY97 Religiosity Data.
 ========================================================
   The study proposes several graphical innovations for  evaluating and reporting longitudinal models in social sciences.
 The graphical methods demonstrated here address practical issues that arise in evaluating **sequences** of statistical models.
 A meaningful dimension of complexity, formed by a progression of nested or otherwise related models in a sequence, creates a context for model comparisons.
 The proposed graphical methods provide the researcher with visualization tools to facilitate model evaluation through data mapping and dynamic document design.
 Ultimately, sequence report mechanism would accomodate three type of models: